Coronavirus: Airlines asked to keep middle seats empty or give ‘wrap-around gowns’

 The order came a week after the Supreme Court pulled up the aviation regulator and Air India for putting passengers at risk.

 The Directorate General of Civil Aviation on Monday asked airlines to try and leave the middle seats on planes vacant to ensure physical distancing.
-The order came a week after the Supreme Court pulled up the aviation regulator and Air India for putting passengers at risk by allowing booking for those seats as domestic flights resumed after two months amid the coronavirus lockdown.
+The order came a week after the Supreme Court pulled up the aviation regulator and Air India for putting passengers at risk by allowing booking for those seats as domestic flights resumed after two months.

 “The airline shall allot the seats in such a manner that the middle seat is kept vacant if the passenger load and seat capacity permits the same,” DGCA said in its order.
 “However members of the same family may be allowed to sit together.”